 When observations are provided as reports, one will typically receive reports only at the events' locations, and there will be no reports for non-events.
 Therefore, verification is carried out at the single event site.
 One could assume that non-events are represented in the dataset by the absence of reports at a specific location and time.
 This would be true if report-based observational datasets were not incomplete in nature.
 Several studies (Gaume et al., 2009; Robbins & Titley, 2018) explain why these types of reports cannot be considered complete.
-Several studies have been conducted on this topic for many years up to today, indicating no solution has been found.
 Several studies (Robbins & Titley, 2018) that verify forecasts performance using report-based observations tend to verify the forecasts only for yes-events with the caveat that only quadrants I (i.e., hits) and III (i.e., misses) of the contingency table can be populated.
 However, it is argued here that it is equally valuable to provide information on false alarms.
 Risk-tolerant users are mainly interested in the forecasting system's hit rates (computed from misses and hits), whereas risk-averse users might look at false alarms and misses more closely because if they allocate resources and act based on a forecast, and the event does not happen, such resources would be wasted.
 Therefore, the methodology to verify forecasts using report-based observations must change to quantify false alarms.
 The verification must be carried out at every grid-box covering the interest domain, and the observational reports must be re-gridded into the domain's grid.
 Section 4.1.1 explains how the domain used in this study was developed, and section 4.1.2 illustrates the management of the flood reports.

 Definition of the verification domain

 The mask built for this study from the ECMWF ENS and ecPoint grid-box covers all continental Ecuador, and fully covers Ecuador’s borders with Colombia and Peru and the Pacific coast.
 The mask contains a total of 1090 grid-boxes.
-The three main regions in Ecuador, “La Costa”, “La Sierra” and “La Selva” were selected on the basis of the topography of Ecuador as represented in the ECMWF ENS.
+The three main regions in Ecuador, “La Costa”, “La Sierra” and “El Oriente” were selected on the basis of the topography of Ecuador as represented in the ECMWF ENS.
 Points below 600 m and before and after the longitude 78.2 °W were considered belonging to “La Costa” and “El Oriente”, respectively.
 The grid-boxes above 600 m were considered belonging to “La Sierra”.
 Following this criteria, 321, 470, and 299 grid-boxes belong to “La Costa”, “La Sierra”, and “El Oriente” respectively.

 Flood reports management

 One must create observational fields that overlap in space and time with the forecasting fields.
 Flood observational fields for four 12-hourly accumulation periods each day, i.e., 0-12 UTC, 6-18 UTC, 12-00 (for the following day) UTC, and 18-6 (for the following day) UTC were created.
 Four overlapping accumulation periods for each day are considered in order to have the best chance to capture the rainfall event that generated the flash flood events.
 This approach was adopted in this study as the authors did not have a more precise information on when the rainfall that caused the flash flood events happened.
-Considering this approach means, however, that one flash flood report is always associated to two accumulated observational fields.
+Considering this approach means, however, that one flash flood report is always associated with two accumulated observational fields.
 Therefore, the same flood report can contribute to the hits on one accumulation period and to the misses on another accumulation period.
 The implications of this experiment design will be shown in the Results section and discussed in the Discussion section.